How to use HUGO [101] and make quick Websites

 #ifconfig tailscale0 | grep "inet " | awk '{ print $2 }' #for Tailscale

-Talking from the experience.
+Talking from the experience:

 HUGO is great to have a quick blog going for free.
-Thats what ive done with my Linux Repo

 This video can be helpful to get going (hugo blowfish theme)